 As your feet take up more room than your lower legs, many sleeping bags are designed with a flared or trapezoidal footbox to accommodate the shape of your feet without sacrificing the snug fit.

 If you’re considering camping in spring, autumn or winter, head straight for the mummy sleeping bags.
 They’re far better at retaining warmth.

 Taking care of your sleeping bag can extend its life by years.
 If you are going to spend serious cash on an expensive bag then it's definitely worth giving it some TLC.
 Looking after a technical bag isn't just a matter of sticking it in the wash, but with the correct process it isn't too arduous either.

 Rinse out the drawer and drum of your washing machine.
 This stops chemicals from previous cycles contaminating your wash.

 Choose the correct type of cleaner for your bag.
 Synthetic and down bags benefit from different products.
-Nikwax down-wash is a good single solution for natural bags, whilst a Tech Wash / Direct TX Wash is a good 2-step process to clean and preserve the DWR of synthetic bags.
+Down wash is a good single solution for down sleeping bags, whilst Tech wash is a good 2-step process to clean and preserve the DWR of synthetic bags.
 There are a lot of alternative cleaners out there, though.
 Be sure to check that they are compatible with your bag before using.